colons/words/articles/being-reimu/article.markdown

 [yirba]: http://sachcell.tumblr.com/post/100990329767/i-think-this-is-my-fav-photo-from-today-omg-hope

-The man who takes our order at dinner gets super into the spirit of it, asking who we are and complementing us.
+The man who takes our order at dinner gets super into the spirit of it, asking who we are and complimenting us.
 After taking our orders, he calls us ‘girls’ and then immediately fears he has crossed a line and gets sheepish and apologetic and quickly scampers off.
 I later try to communicate to him that we are more than okay with being referred to in character, but I mess up and